avaika/interview/README.md

 5. What happens when a node goes down?
 6. Application pod isn't able to access database pod.
 How to debug?
 7. How to persist data in k8s?
-8. I'm too lazy to put more questions.
-9. How we can recover etcd stucked in quorum election?
+8. How we can recover etcd stucked in quorum election?

 ## CI/CD
 1. You have a java app source code.
 How would you build CI/CD pipeline?